‘Fuller House’ Star Candace Cameron Bure Reveals Scott Weinger Asked Her On A Real-Life Date When They Were 16

 Weinger described the date as a “casual thing.”
 The two teen stars worked that day on the set of Full House and later drove out to Hollywood for the movie premiere.
 But Candace admitted she wasn’t sure what the invite was about or if it was considered a “date” or not.

 “I remember kind of thinking, ‘Scott and I are just friends and he invited me to the premiere.
-But is this a date or is it not?
+But is this a date or is it not?’
 I was kind of confused and didn’t know and at 16 I wasn’t about to ask.”

 Candace admitted that after she saw the movie and everything Scott did as the voice of Aladdin, her mind was blown and she realized the outing was totally a date.